altarchess/RistiNolla/Documentation/Testing_document.md

 The negaMax function (returns score) is tested by checking if it finds mate in positions that are either mate or not.
 The searchRoot function (returns best move), is tested by giving it positions where mate can be found within the given depth, and checking if it finds the correct move.

 ### Board
 Correct updating of evaluation params & active move gen squares on makemove etc. are tested simply by giving it some positions, making moves and checking if evaluation / generated movecount matches.
-There are also simple tests for some simple things like correct updating of side to move etc.
+There are also simple tests for some simple things like correct updating of side to move etc. The Board.print() and .printt() functions that are used to print out debugging information are excluded from the coverage code coverage report.

 ### Test coverage measured with gcov: